huangyuxii/APF-covert-communication/README.md

 xxplot.m: the figureplot for paper in the first revision.

-fig/figure (folder): The second revision figures are included.
+figure (folder): The second revision figures are included.